bmrb-io/BMRB-API/README.md

 queries and you will be removed from the blacklist.

 Limits:
-* Up to 4 queries of the same resource (URI) per second.
-* Up to 50 queries per second of different URIs.
+* Up to 50 queries per second.

 We reserve the right to increase or decrease these limits in the future without warning.